boxen/our-boxen/docs/faq.md

 Run `script/nuke` from inside the `/opt/boxen/repo` directory.

-### Q: How do you upgrade your boxem from the public our-boxen?
+### Q: How do you upgrade your boxen from the public our-boxen?
 Anwser distilled from http://grahamgilbert.com/blog/2014/04/04/updating-boxen/ As Boxen is made by GitHub, updating it is much like updating any other project on there that you’ve made a fork of.
 First we’re going to add it as a remote repository: